lyli888/Level-1-VBA/README.md

-Create a VBA script that will read the given Excel sheet on stock info & output the following information
+Create a VBA script that will read the given Excel sheet on stock info & output the following information:

   * The ticker symbol.